KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

-1. Open a file explorer or your terminal.
-Navigate to the "CodingAndCocktails" folder in your home directory.
-Create a new folder named "VersionControl".
+1. Open your terminal.
+Navigate to the "CodingAndCocktails" folder in your home directory, create a new folder named "VersionControl", and navigate into your newly created folder by following the instructions for your OS
-   {% hint style='tip' %}
-If you want to practice your CLI skills, navigate to your home directory in the terminal by typing `cd ~/CodingAndCocktails` for Mac users and `cd %USERPROFILE%/CodingAndCocktails` for Windows users.
-Create a directory by typing `mkdir VersionControl`.
+   {% codetabs name="Mac", type="bash" -%}
+cd ~/CodingAndCocktails
+mkdir VersionControl
+cd VersionControl
+   {%- language name="Windows", type="bash" -%}
+cd %USERPROFILE%/CodingAndCocktails
+mkdir VersionControl
+cd VersionControl
+   {%- language name="Chromebooks", type="bash" -%}
+cd /projects/CodingAndCocktails
+mkdir VersionControl
+cd VersionControl
-   {% endhint %}
+   {%- endcodetabs %}
    {% hint style='danger' %}
 If you don't have a "CodingAndCocktails" directory, take a moment to [set up your workspace](/setup).
    {% endhint %}

-1. Navigate back to the main overview page for "DrinkOrderApp" repository.
-Click on the green **Clone or download** button and click the <span class="octicon octicon-clippy"></span> button to copy the link to the repository.
+1. On the main overview page for "DrinkOrderApp" repository, click on the green **Clone or download** button and click the <span class="octicon octicon-clippy"></span> button to copy the link to the repository.

 1. Open GitKraken.
 Clone a repo in GitKraken by selecting **File** <i class="fa fa-long-arrow-right"></i> **Clone Repo**.
 In the **Repository Management** dialog that display, select **Clone with URL**.
 Click on **Browse**.
 Navigate to and select the "VersionControl" folder to populate the **Where to clone to** field.